-End-of-Course Outcomes: Compare and contrast normal physiology of body systems to pathologic variations in the patient with medical-surgical health problems; evaluate and treat patients with medical-surgical health problems using the nursing process including nutrition, http://www.odessa.edu/programs/Career-Technical-and-Workforce-Education/Occupational-Safety-and-Environmental-Technology/index.html
+End-of-Course Outcomes: Compare and contrast normal physiology of body systems to pathologic variations in the patient with medical-surgical health problems; evaluate and treat patients with medical-surgical health problems using the nursing process including nutrition, pharmacological therapy, and principles of safety; discuss pharmacological therapy, and principles of safety; discuss concepts such as mental illness; and utilize learned skills and knowledge for transition from student to graduate vocational nurse.
+Lab fee required.
+(ICOs 1, 2, 3, 4, 5, 6)